 - Avoid politizing school management issues

-Politicians should avoid politicizing school management issue to ensure that they do not raise students anxieties.
+Politicians should avoid politicizing school management issues to ensure that they do not raise students anxieties.

-Since secondary school education in Kenya is subsidized by the governemnt, there should be timely transfer of this funds to ensure all the resources needed to run the school are available.
+Since secondary school education in Kenya is subsidized by the government, there should be a timely transfer of these funds to ensure all the resources needed to run the school are available.